Zayne Anderson: Kansas City Chiefs

 Anderson was signed as an undrafted free agent by the Kansas City Chiefs after going unselected in the 2021 NFL draft.
 After being released with final cuts on August 31, 2021, Anderson was signed to the team's practice squad.
 Anderson was promoted to the active roster on December 14, 2021.

 On August 30, 2022, Anderson was waived by the Chiefs and signed to the practice squad the next day.
 Anderson became a Super Bowl champion when the Chiefs defeated the Philadelphia Eagles in Super Bowl LVII.

 Buffalo Bills

 On February 17, 2023, Anderson signed a two-year contract with the Buffalo Bills.
-He was waived on August 29, 2023.
+He was waived by the Bills on August 29.

 Green Bay Packers

 On August 31, 2023, Anderson was claimed off of waivers by the Green Bay Packers.
+In 10 appearances for the team, he recorded four combined tackles.

 On December 23, 2024, Anderson recorded his first career interception against the New Orleans Saints, intercepting a ball thrown by Spencer Rattler.
+In 16 appearances (two starts) for the Packers, he compiled 16 combined tackles, one interception, and two pass deflections.

+Anderson made 14 appearances for Green Bay in 2025, recording two fumble recoveries and 15 combined tackles.
+On December 31, 2025, the Packers placed him on season-ending injured reserve due to an ankle injury suffered in Week 17 against the Baltimore Ravens.

+Miami Dolphins

+Anderson signed with the Miami Dolphins on March 13, 2026.
+Anderson reunited with Jeff Hafley who was Packers Defensive coordinator back then.